AdaCore/training_material/courses/gnatsas/check_040_lkql.rst

 ======

 ----------------------------------------
-LKQL features (general purpose subset)
+LKQL Features (General Purpose Subset)
 ----------------------------------------

 * You can easily define a function in LKQL